Water Softener Low Pressure

 Check Filter Housing Size

-Filter housing size is as important as the size of a water softener itself.
+Filter housing size is as important as the size of the water softener itself.
 If the diameter of the filter housing is too small, it will restrict the water flow, resulting in reduced pressure.
-So choosing the right filter housing size will improve overall pressure and will help you reduce dynamic head loss.
+So, choosing the right filter housing size will improve overall pressure and help you reduce dynamic head loss.

 Consult Water Softener Maintenance Professionals